CommunistWitchDoctor/qmk_firmware/keyboards/centromere/keymaps/buttery_cwd/README.md

-# # Dennytom's Georgi Layout
+# # CwD's Centromere Layout

-This keymap is using a custom chording engine.
-Head out to my (DennyTom) user space to find the source files and details.
+This keymap is using DennyTom's custom chording engine.
+Head out to DennyTom's user space to find the source files and details.

 To make a real keymap from the JSON file, run